slam10s/may-madness/docs/2020-21/ncaaw/matches/R2_13-16_DUKE_vs_BAY.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Baylor should win 4 or more singles matches _10%_ of the time.
+- Baylor should win 4 or more singles matches *10%* of the time.
-- Duke should win 4 or more singles matches _63%_ of the time.
+- Duke should win 4 or more singles matches *63%* of the time.
-- The winner of the doubles point will decide the match the other _27%_ of the time.
+- The winner of the doubles point should decide the match the other *27%* of the time.
-- If Baylor wins the doubles point, their chances of winning the dual improve to _37%_.
+- If Baylor wins the doubles point, their chances of winning the dual improve to *37%*.
-- If Duke wins the doubles point, their chances of winning the dual improve to _90%_.
+- If Duke wins the doubles point, their chances of winning the dual improve to *90%*.

 ------